jamesr66a/onnx/docs/Operators.md

 ### <a name="Greater"></a><a name="greater">**Greater**</a>

-  Returns the tensor resulted from performing the `greater` logical operation elementwise on the input tensors `A` and `B`.

-  If broadcasting is enabled, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-See the doc of `Add` for a detailed description of the broadcasting rules.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: